 - In some formats, additional employer-cost lines that are informative for payroll records but do not reduce your take-home pay directly

-Labels may vary, abbreviations may differ, and some payroll systems split one concept across several lines.
-One employer may show a compact summary, while another may list each contribution separately.
-The rest of this guide is structured to help you read the document in front of you line by line, then check how contract type or month-to-month changes affect what you see.
+Labels and abbreviations vary, and some payroll systems split one concept across several lines.
+The rest of this guide walks the document line by line, then covers how contract type and month-to-month changes affect what you see.

 How Gross Pay Turns Into Net Pay in Poland

 On a Polish payslip, the journey starts with wynagrodzenie brutto, meaning your gross salary, and ends with wynagrodzenie netto, meaning the amount actually paid to you.
-If you are trying to understand Polish payslip deductions or a gross to net salary Poland calculation, the key is the order: employee social insurance contributions first, then health insurance, then income tax withholding, then net pay.
+The order matters: employee social insurance contributions first, then health insurance, then income tax withholding, then net pay.

 The first deductions usually sit under the ZUS portion of the payslip.
 These are employee-side social insurance contributions: emerytalne, which is old-age pension insurance; rentowe, which is disability pension insurance; and chorobowe, which is sickness insurance.
-According to the ZUS social insurance contribution rates, ZUS's English 2024 guide shows that the employee-financed rates are 9.76% for old-age pension insurance, 1.5% for disability pension insurance, and 2.45% for sickness insurance.
-These are the core ZUS deductions explained in the simplest way: they come off your gross pay before the tax stage is finalized.
+The official ZUS contribution rates for the employee-financed portion are 9.76% for old-age pension insurance, 1.5% for disability pension insurance, and 2.45% for sickness insurance.
+These ZUS deductions come off your gross pay before the tax stage is finalized.

 After those social insurance amounts are taken into account, the payslip moves to zdrowotne, the health insurance line.
 This is separate from ZUS social insurance even though it is often processed in the same payroll run, and it funds public healthcare through the NFZ, the National Health Fund.
 On many payslips you will see zdrowotne or składka zdrowotna as its own deduction.
 It should not be mentally merged with income tax, because health insurance and PIT are different obligations and appear as different lines.